 For this beast bowl you can adjust the amount of eggs to your protein needs.
 Typically if you are trying to maintain muscle mass you should eat 1 gram of protein for each pound of lean muscle that you are carrying.
 As a moderately active, well muscled, female I try to get between 120 and 160 grams of protein per day.
 I always plan my protein first, then my fruits and veggies.

 Eggs have about 6 grams of protein per whole egg and about 4 grams of protein per egg white.
+To find out why we like eggs so much you can check out this article on the best protein sources.
 You can use all whole eggs if you want to.
 However I find that I just can’t eat 5 whole eggs so I use egg whites to up the protein and keep that fat a little lower.
 Fat is satiating and makes me feel full, and I end up not getting all the protein that I need if I just stick with whole eggs.

 I plan my carbs around how much working out I am doing that day.
 When looking at nutrition planning, protein and vegetables should be the foundation of every meal.
 Then think of carbs as a fuel.
 The more you are working out, the more fuel you need that day.
 On days were I’m gonna be sitting most of the day or doing just a long walk with the dog I try to keep my carbs lower.
 On days when I am lifting weights I plan my carbs higher.

 I don’t actually measure out my sweet potatoes and blueberries.
 I use my hands and grab a large handful or two of spinach, then I add smaller handfuls of sweet potatoes and blueberries, think cupped palm full.
 My handfuls are somewhere between ⅓ and ½ of a cup.
 Usually, I find this way of measuring close enough.